enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

 The part descriptor above has a configuration similar to those found in content types.

 3. Add the part controller file.
+It must be named city-list.js.

 .. literalinclude:: code/city-part/city-list.js
   :language: javascript